npruehs/ue4-rts/README.md

 1. Add an attack to the RTSAttackComponent of these actors, setting its Cooldown, Damage and Range.

 _Setting the Damage Type is optional.
 Remaining Cooldown is handled by the framework and just exposed for scripting purposes._

+## Setup Victory Conditions

+1. Set the Initial Actors for your RTSGameMode.
+This will spawn initial units for each player at their player start.
+1. Optionally, set the Defeat Condition Actor type for your RTSGameMode.
+This will check whether any actors of the specified type exist for a player whenever he or she loses a unit.
+If no actor of the specified type remains, the player is defeated.
+Note that it is up to you to define how defeated players should be handled, e.g. whether you've making a 1v1, FFA or team game.